American Standard Room Temperature Sensing / Calibration Issue

 Possible Causes

-Thermostat installed near heat source or draft, Internal sensor drift, Incorrect calibration offset, Wall cavity drafts behind thermostat
+Thermostat installed near a heat source or draft, Internal sensor drift, Incorrect calibration offset, Wall cavity drafts behind the thermostat

 How to Fix / Troubleshooting